Unchained, Part 5: How to Stop A Pornography Addiction

 One of the most profound effects of quitting porn is that small, everyday experiences become overwhelmingly joyful again.

-Conversations are richer; that sunset is mind-boggling; you’re sitting outside after a workout thinking “I didn’t know I could feel this fucking good naturally.”
+Conversations are richer; that sunset is mind-boggling; you’re sitting outside after a workout thinking “I didn’t know I could feel this good naturally.”

 Many people describe this shift as “seeing life in color” again—something most of us haven’t felt since childhood, before we were numbed by overindulgence in artificial pleasure.